0409 661 342 contact@cooeetours.com.au Brisbane HQ

 Also known by its former name "Jaws of Death," The Balconies is perhaps the most photographed rock formation in the Grampians.
 This extraordinary overhanging sandstone ledge extends out over the Victoria Valley, offering visitors a breathtaking 180-degree panorama of the surrounding ranges and plains below.

-The short walk to The Balconies from the car park is easily accessible and makes for a spectacular finale to the day, especially as the afternoon light warms the sandstone to a golden glow.
+The short walk to The Balconies from Reed Lookout car park is easily accessible and makes a spectacular finale to the day, especially as the afternoon light warms the sandstone to a deep golden glow.
+Note: visitors are no longer permitted to walk onto the formation itself — the official viewing platform offers safer and equally stunning vantage.

-The Grampians is a year-round destination, with each season offering its own character and appeal.
+The Grampians is a year-round destination, with each season offering its own distinct character and appeal.
+Wildflower lovers should plan for spring; waterfall chasers should aim for late winter through early spring; hikers will prefer cooler autumn and winter months.

 🌸 Spring (Sep–Nov)

-Wildflower season transforms the park into a kaleidoscope of colour, with over 800 species blooming.
-Waterfalls flow strongly after winter rains.
+Wildflower season transforms Gariwerd into a kaleidoscope of colour, with over 800 plant species blooming.
+Waterfalls flow strongly after winter rains and temperatures are mild — peak season for nature photography.

 ☀️ Summer (Dec–Feb)

-Long daylight hours and warm weather.
-Morning departures help beat the heat.
-Wildlife is active in the cooler early hours.
+Long daylight hours and warm-to-hot weather.
+Early morning departures help beat afternoon heat.
+Wildlife is most active in the cooler early hours and evening twilight.
+Total fire ban days are possible.

 🍂 Autumn (Mar–May)

-Cooler, comfortable hiking conditions with beautiful golden light.
+Cooler, comfortable hiking conditions with beautiful golden afternoon light.
 Fewer crowds and excellent photography conditions.
+Crisp clear days with stunning atmospheric clarity over the ranges.

 ❄️ Winter (Jun–Aug)